notiz-dev/cookiemonster/projects/lib/README.md

 ## Publishing

-After building your library with `ng build lib`, go to the dist folder `cd dist/lib` and run `npm publish`.
+After building your library with `npm run build:lib`, go to the dist folder `cd dist/cookie-monster` and run `npm publish`.

 ## Running unit tests